James B. Ricketts: Civil War

 He did not return to the field until March 1864, when he was assigned to a division of John Sedgwick's VI Corps, which he led through Ulysses S. Grant's Overland Campaign.
-Many of his men were former members of Robert H. Milroy's maligned Winchester command.
-The division performed poorly at the Battle of the Wilderness and without note at Spotsylvania Court House.
+Many of his men were former members of Robert H. Milroy's maligned Winchester command, widely derided as "Milroy's weary boys."
+The division performed poorly at the Battle of the Wilderness, having one of its brigadiers and several hundred men taken prisoner by the Confederates, and without note at Spotsylvania Court House.
 However, Ricketts received the brevet of colonel, Regular Army, for gallant and meritorious services at Cold Harbor, Virginia, June 3, 1864, where he and his men performed well.

-In July 1864, Ricketts and his command, numbering only 3,350 men, were hurried north to oppose Jubal Early's attack on Washington, D.C.
+In July 1864, Ricketts and his command, numbering only 3,350 men, were sent north to oppose Jubal Early's attack on Washington, D.C.
 Ricketts fought at the Battle of Monocacy under Major General Lew Wallace, suffering the heaviest losses while holding the Union left flank.
 For his service there, on December 12, 1864, President Lincoln nominated Ricketts for appointment to the brevet grade of major general of volunteers, to rank from August 1, 1864, and the U.S. Senate confirmed the appointment on February 14, 1865.
 Ricketts was engaged in Philip Sheridan's Shenandoah Valley Campaign.
 At the Battle of Cedar Creek, he commanded the VI Corps in the initial hours of the fighting but was wounded by a Minié ball through his chest that disabled him for life.
 Despite his poor health, he returned to command of his division two days before Robert E. Lee's surrender at Appomattox Court House, April 9, 1865.